Endangered Species Day

-It’s a little-known day among the litany of spring time holidays and celebrations, but here at the Fish & Wildlife Service, we like to think it important.
+It’s a little-known day among the litany of spring time holidays and celebrations, but here at the Fish and Wildlife Service, we like to think it important.
 Overshadowed by Earth Day, its April counterpart, May brings us Endangered Species Day.

 I recently had the chance to visit the Atlanta Zoo, and perhaps the cutest thing to be seen was the young panda bear, lounging in its hammock.
 At the Atlanta Zoo, the pandas have been a tremendous draw.
 One of the world’s most famous endangered species, pandas receive a lot of conservation support – both actual and moral, and it’s easy to see why.

 However, the Southern Appalachians are home to several endangered species that receive far less attention than the panda.
 Indeed, you may not have heard of many of our endangered species.
 The spruce-fir moss spider, the world’s smallest tarantula, is found in the spruce-fir forests of our highest mountains.
 The Appalachian elktoe is a freshwater mussel found nearly exclusively in western North Carolina.
 These are but two of numerous endangered plants and animals across the region.